 Excerpted from “Birth of a Climate Mafia,” July 2, 2014 (which, apart from this excerpt, is unrelievedly anti-climate reform).

 Gregory Mankiw (Harvard): Perhaps the most widely-published advocate for higher fuel taxes in the economics profession is Gregory Mankiw, Harvard professor and former chair of the President’s Council of Economic Advisers (2003-2005), and former senior adviser to Republican presidential candidate Mitt Romney.
-Mankiw also contributes a column to the New York Times Sunday Business section every six weeks.
+Mankiw was one of the 32 signatories to the Carbon Tax Center’s November 2015 Call to Paris Climate Negotiators to Tax Carbon., as well as a signatory to the Climate Leadership Council’s Feb.
+2017 brief, The Conservative Case for Carbon Dividends.

 Mankiw made the case for a carbon tax in a forceful NY Times op-ed, One Answer to Global Warming (Sept.
 16, 2007) which we discussed on our blog.
 His 2006 Wall Street Journal op-ed pieces (Jan.
 3 and Oct.
 20) are among the many lively pieces available on Mankiw’s pro-fuel-tax blog, The Pigou Club Manifesto.
 (Economist Arthur Pigou, 1877-1959, articulated the concept of economic externalities along with corrective “Pigovian” taxes.)
 On Dec.
 31, 2006 Mankiw reiterated his 2006 New Year’s Resolutions from his Jan.
 3, 2006 WSJ piece, including: